 Most airlines will automatically generate and display your record locator numbers on-screen once you initially purchase your tickets.
 However, sometimes airlines might wait to assign these until the customer receives a confirmation email, so don't worry if you don't see it immediately upon completing your purchase.

 You can also call an airline representative and ask for your record locator number if you cannot find it in your email.
 If you're checking in at the airport (either at the electronic kiosk or at the counter) once you receive your boarding pass, your record locator will be on the ticket.
 At this point, though, you should not need to remember or use your locator number unless there is a problem with your trip.

 Expedited Check-In and Travel

 It's advised that you write your record locator down when you receive it from the airline.
-Some passengers will write the code down on a bookmark, in their phones' notes section, or on slips of paper kept in their wallets for easy access, while others commit the 6-figure code to memory instead.
+Some passengers will write the code down on a bookmark, in their phones' notes section, or on slips of paper kept in their wallets for easy access, while others commit the six-figure code to memory instead.
 Whichever method you decide to use, knowing your record locator number before you arrive at check-in will make the entire process go a lot quicker and smoother.